totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

     - `input`: Specifies the input variable for change detection.
 In this example, it analyzes **latency_ms, which is the registered signal latency.

 4. Expand **Output Map**.
-    - `evaluatedOut`: Specifies the name of the output variable that indicates whether an evaluation occurred. <!-- how does "eval" factor in? -->
+    - `evaluatedOut`: Specifies the name of the output variable that indicates whether an evaluation occurred.
+This value is used as a supporting indicator of the anomaly detection algorithm’s performance on the Grafana dashboard.<!-- how does "eval" factor in? --><!-- A: added -->
-    - `changeValueOut`: Specifies the name of the output variable that contains the change value.  <!-- how does "changeVal" factor in? -->
+    - `changeValueOut`: Specifies the name of the output variable that contains the change value.
+This value is used as a supporting indicator of the anomaly detection algorithm’s performance on the Grafana dashboard. <!-- how does "changeVal" factor in? --><!-- A: added -->
     - `changeDetectedOut`: Specifies the name of the output variable that indicates whether a change has been detected.
-This variable is used in the `w_latency_spike` window.  <!-- how does "changeDetected" factor in? -->
+This value indicates whether an anomaly has been detected in the observed `latency_ms`.
+It is used in the next `w_latency_spike` window to filter out latency anomalies.  <!-- how does "changeDetected" factor in? --><!-- A: added -->

 ### w_latency_spike